oracle/opengrok/Webapp-configuration.md

 To specify default projects, either use:
   - the `-p` option when running the indexer directly from `opengrok.jar` file.
 Can be specified multiple times.
-  - the `OPENGROK_DEFAULT_PROJECTS` environment variable when using the `OpenGrok` shell script.
-The variable holds the set of projects paths relative to source root and starting with `/`.
-Multiple values can be separated with comma.

 # Path Descriptions